ivanp7/ws-data-xchg-server/README.md

 * request:  "P:{bytes of data}" -- publish (store) client's {bytes of data} on the server,

-  response: "K" on success and "F" on fail;
+  response: "A:K" on success and "A:F" on fail;

 * request:  "R:{name1},...,{nameN}" -- request the stored data of the clients with names {name1}, ..., {nameN};